AckerApple/pdfbox-cli-wrap/README.md

 - [Resources](#resources)

 ## Purpose
+Connect to Java and the PDFBox library to allow Node code to perform perfected PDF management techinques.

 If you've looked into documentation for secure storage of PDFs, you know you need certificate based security for your PDFs.
-Many third-party websites discourage and make it seem as though you need to rely on them for PDF document storage.
-This is because thier is money in securing documents.
-Do it yourself!
+Next to no public Node libraries have certificate based PDF encryption software.

 ## Examples